Satisfactory Academic Progress

 Financial Aid Plan (FAPLAN).
 Students who are successful in their appeal and cannot reach good standing in one term will be placed on a Financial Aid Plan developed by the Office of Financial Aid, and monitored each term.
 If the student fails to meet the standards outlined in the plan, the student will no longer be eligible for financial aid until the student re-establishes eligibility on their own.
 Students who fail to meet the conditions outlined in the plan during the specified, allowable timeframe will not be eligible to receive future federal aid unless a subsequent appeal is submitted and approved.

-Additional information about your specific Financial Aid Plan may be found in your “ACTIVE MESSAGES” through Eagle online under “Financial Aid Status”.
+- If the status of your appeal shows "FAPLAN", further explanation can also be found in your "Active Messages" through Eagle online under "Financial Aid Status".

 **Students who are on a Financial Aid Plan are required to successfully complete a minimum of 75% of all attempted courses EACH semester, as well as receiving a grade of “C” or better in EACH course completed.
 Failure to complete these requirements will result in a loss of financial aid.